Guernsey: Contracts of employment

 - There are few legal differences between employment contracts for different types of work, although some specific rules apply to fixed-term contracts.
 (See Types of contract)

-- Not later than four weeks after an employee starts work, the employer must provide the employee with a written statement of the terms of his or her employment.
+- Not later than four weeks after an employee starts work, the employer must provide the employee with a written statement of the terms of their employment.
 (See Written statement of terms of employment)

 - Any changes to fundamental terms and conditions of employment must be agreed with the employee.
 (See Variation of contract)